BeyondNFT/sandbox/README.md

   target: document.querySelector('#viewer'),
   props: {
     // data: required
-    // This is a JavaScript object, usually the result of JSON.parse of the content of tokenURI
+    // This is the content of tokenURI
     // the Sandbox will look for the `interactive_nft` property
     // this whole JSON will also be available in the iframe as a JavaScript object
-    // under `window.context.nft_json` so the code can read data from it (for example to get properties)
+    // under `window.context.nft_json` so the code can read data from it
+    // (for example to get attributes or the NFT name)
     data: {
       name: 'Dynamic NFT #1',
       description: "The first of its kind.",,